 So we all know it's got to happen.

-Your your listeners, your your millions of listeners around the country ought to know that that that sometime coming as soon as Tuesday, their member of the United States Senate's gonna be called upon whether they even want to vote to begin the debate.
+Your listeners, your millions of listeners around the country ought to know that sometime coming as soon as Tuesday, their member of the United States Senate is going to be called upon of whether they even want to vote to begin the debate.

-Let's let's let's repeal and replace Obamacare by passing legislation that repeals the mandates, lowers premiums, sends Medicaid back to the states, and even in the Senate bill, even provides a completely new resources to fight and combat obey addiction across the country.
+Let's repeal and replace Obamacare by passing legislation that repeals the mandates, lowers premiums, sends Medicaid back to the states, and even in the Senate bill, even provides completely new resources to fight and combat opiate addiction across the country.

-There this is this is an opportune moment for us to make history to literally turn seven years of failed policy around and steer America back in the direction of a health care system based on freedom, doctor-patient relationship, patient-centered health care and state-based reform.
+This is an opportune moment for us to make history, to literally turn seven years of failed policy around and steer America back in the direction of a health care system based on freedom, doctor-patient relationship, patient-centered health care, and state-based reform.

 Let me ask this.

-The one thing I'm having probably the most trouble with is when they were talking about repeal and transition only, there were there were four senators, Susan Collins, Lisa Murkowski, uh Senator Cap uh Capito, and and Rob Portman.
+The one thing I'm having probably the most trouble with is when they were talking about repeal and transition only, there were four senators, Susan Collins, Lisa Murkowski, Senator Capito, and Rob Portman.

-And three of the four, everybody but Susan Collins had voted for the twenty fifteen bill, which is all that bill would have been.
+And three of the four, everybody but Susan Collins, had voted for the 2015 bill, which is all that bill would have been.

 Right.